What is Mathesar?

 We’re currently funded through the generous support of:

-In late 2023, we will release a cloud hosted version of Mathesar with paid plans.
+We plan to release a cloud hosted version of Mathesar with paid plans at some point in the near future.
 This will help us fund the project in the long-term.

 We remain committed to open source principles and will not create closed-source features or accept funding that would compromise our values.